Skip to main content

 npm install https://github.com/my-repo/new-plugin

 Then, in your manifest file, provide the path in the plugin instantiation.
 You also need to specify which function the plugin instantiates.
-Let's say you are using the Sum plugin from the example above:
+Let's say you are using the Sci plugin from the example above:

 name: plugin-demo